NeuroTechX/bci-workshop/INSTRUCTIONS.md

 * [scikit-learn](http://scikit-learn.org/stable/): a machine learning library
 * [pyZMQ](https://zeromq.github.io/pyzmq/): the Python binding for ZMQ, a simple communication library

-To install Python 2.7 and the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
-This Python distribution includes Python 2.7, all the packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.
+To install Python 2 or Python 3, and the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
+Anaconda is a Python distribution that includes Python 2.7 (in case of Anaconda2) or Python 3.5 (in case of Anaconda 3), all the packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.

-#### 1.1 Installation with Anaconda
+#### 1.1 Installation with Anaconda (recommended)

 1. Download the [Anaconda graphical installer](http://continuum.io/downloads) (if your Windows version is 32-bit, make sure to download the 32-bit installer).
 2. Execute the installer.